Your Grand, Your Vision

 - East Bay Asian Local Development Corporation: https://ebaldc.org/

-- The community-based organization and OakDOT team will be leading focus group meetings with historically underserved and underrepresented West Oaklanders including:
+The community-based organization and OakDOT team led focus group meetings with historically underserved and underrepresented West Oaklanders including:

 - People with Disabilities